pivotal-cf/kiln/README.md

-  help                     prints this usage information re-bake                  re-bake constructs a tile from a bake record release-notes            generates release notes from bosh-release release notes sync-with-local          update the Kilnfile.lock based on local releases test                     Test manifest for a product update-release           bumps a release to a new version update-stemcell          updates stemcell and release information in Kilnfile.lock
+  help                     prints this usage information re-bake                  re-bake constructs a tile from a bake record release-notes            generates release notes from bosh-release release notes test                     Test manifest for a product update-release           bumps a release to a new version update-stemcell          updates stemcell and release information in Kilnfile.lock